1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 3.md

      - Was founded in 1961 by Vilman Espin, a gurilla figher in Sierra Maestra.
      - Started by rehabilitating prostitutes but later convinced Castro of Womens equality.
 Wiorked on a familiy codes
 11. Bay of Pigs:
+	 - A invation of Cuba with US support that was repelled by the Cuban People
+	 - It made Castro Wary of a =nother US attack

 12. Marxist-Leninists: